http://www.miami.edu/sonhs

 NUR 611.
 Foundations of Anesthesia Science and Technology for Nurse Anesthetists.
 5 Credit Hours.

-Introduction to the application of basic sciences to nurse anesthesia.
-This course includes the application of principles of physics, molecular biology, biochemistry and medicinal chemistry.
+This course is an introduction to the application of basic sciences to nurse anesthesia.
+During the course, students will apply principles of physics, molecular biology, biochemistry, and medicinal chemistry.
+Students will demonstrate competence in anesthesia technologies.

 Components: LEC.